validatedid/blockchers-demo-backend/README.md

 Latest status:

+To run this application in development mode:

+1. `cp .env.dist .env`
+2. `npm install`
+3. `npm run start:dev`

+To run this application into a production:

+1. `docker-compose build`
+2. `docker-compose up`

-Swagger documentation for APIs can be found on : http://localhost:3222/universities/api-docs/ after running `npm install` and `npm  run start:dev`
+Swagger documentation for APIs can be found on : http://localhost:9000/universities/api-docs/

 `/universities/bachelor-vp`
  and